Bank of England's Carney says Trump's views on trade 'not right'

 "He is not right on the conclusion about trade and the contribution to the economy," Carney told Britain's Channel 4 television on Monday when asked about Trump's views on trade.

-"But it is the whole suite of policies around trade, and recognizing that some are left behind by trade, through no fault of their own," he said in an interview.
+"But it is the whole suite of policies around trade, and recognising that some are left behind by trade, through no fault of their own," he said in an interview.

 On the campaign trail, Trump said China was "killing us" on trade and he threatened to levy a 45 percent tariff on all Chinese goods and pull out of the World Trade Organization.